Wikipedia: Medical information

-On March 5, 2014, Julie Beck writing for The Atlantic magazine in an article titled "Doctors' #1 Source for Healthcare Information: Wikipedia", stated that "Fifty percent of physicians look up conditions on the (Wikipedia) site, and some are editing articles themselves to improve the quality of available information."
+On March 5, 2014, Julie Beck, writing for The Atlantic magazine in an article titled "Doctors' #1 Source for Healthcare Information: Wikipedia", stated that "Fifty percent of physicians look up conditions on the (Wikipedia) site, and some are editing articles themselves to improve the quality of available information."
 Beck continued to detail in this article new programs of Amin Azzam at the University of San Francisco to offer medical school courses to medical students for learning to edit and improve Wikipedia articles on health-related issues, as well as internal quality control programs within Wikipedia organized by James Heilman to improve a group of 200 health-related articles of central medical importance up to Wikipedia's highest standard of articles using its Featured Article and Good Article peer-review evaluation process.
 In a May 7, 2014, follow-up article in The Atlantic titled "Can Wikipedia Ever Be a Definitive Medical Text?", Julie Beck quotes WikiProject Medicine's James Heilman as stating: "Just because a reference is peer-reviewed doesn't mean it's a high-quality reference."
 Beck added that: "Wikipedia has its own peer review process before articles can be classified as 'good' or 'featured'.
 Heilman, who has participated in that process before, says 'less than one percent' of Wikipedia's medical articles have passed."

 Coverage of topics and systemic bias

 Wikipedia seeks to create a summary of all human knowledge in the form of an online encyclopedia, with each topic covered encyclopedically in one article.
 Since it has terabytes of disk space, it can have far more topics than can be covered by any printed encyclopedia.
 The exact degree and manner of coverage on Wikipedia is under constant review by its editors, and disagreements are not uncommon (see deletionism and inclusionism).
 Wikipedia contains materials that some people may find objectionable, offensive, or pornographic.
 The "Wikipedia is not censored" policy has sometimes proved controversial: in 2008, Wikipedia rejected an online petition against the inclusion of images of Muhammad in the English edition of its Muhammad article, citing this policy.
-The presence of politically, religiously, and pornographically sensitive materials in Wikipedia has led to the censorship of Wikipedia by national authorities in China and Pakistan, among other countries.
+The presence of pornography, along with politically and religiously sensitive materials on Wikipedia has led to its censorship by national authorities in China and Pakistan, among other countries.

 Through its "Wikipedia Loves Libraries" program, Wikipedia has partnered with major public libraries such as the New York Public Library for the Performing Arts to expand its coverage of underrepresented subjects and articles.
 A 2011 study conducted by researchers at the University of Minnesota indicated that male and female editors focus on different coverage topics.
 There was a greater concentration of females in the "people and arts" category, while males focus more on "geography and science".
 An editorial in The Guardian in 2014 claimed that more effort went into providing references for a list of female porn actors than a list of women writers.